the plan for the future

 - participation: before the experiment starts a significant number of businesses must be willing to accept the gift certificates;

 - over issuance: if too many currency units are issued, the chance increases that gift certificates are returned at the end of the month, creating a loss of three cents per unit returned;

 - traders: people that sell gift certificates at 98 cents should not be able to buy new gift certificates at 95 cents.
 This problem can be mitigated by limiting the issuance per person or issuing new gift certificates only once every two months.
 Preventing over issuance can also help to alleviate this problem;

 - return loss: interest rates are lower now than they were in France in 1956, so a lower return profit of 2 cents in four months (6% annually) can still be attractive.
 This can reduce the risk of loss on the scheme.

-There may come a clash between banks and governments versus money reformers.
-Banks and governments cannot stop the spread of knowledge and the functioning of markets so their resistance will be futile if the scheme works.
-In a democratic society people should control the government and the superior efficiency of this money can be a tool to enforce democratic reforms such as a referendum law that will give citizens full control over their governments.
-This can end the rule of the elite.
+Banks and governments cannot stop the spread of knowledge and the functioning of markets so their resistance will be futile if such a scheme works.
+In a democratic society people should control the government and the superior efficiency of this money can be a tool to enforce democratic reforms such as a referendum law that will give citizens more control over their governments and end the rule of the elites.